rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/advanced-user-guides/monitoring-alerting-guides/enable-monitoring.md

 1. Click **Monitoring**
 1. Select the **Grafana** dashboard.
 1. From the sidebar, click **Search dashboards**.
-1. Enter `Rancher Performance Dashboard` and select it.
+1. Enter `Rancher Performance Debugging` and select it.